jthomperoo/custom-pod-autoscaler/docs/reference/configuration.md

 Default value: `1`
 This defines in milliseconds a starting point for the scaler, with the scaler running as if it started at the time provided.
 Allows specifying that the autoscaler must start on a multiple of the interval from the start time.
 For example, a startTime of `60000` would result in the autoscaler starting at the next full minute.
 The default value will start the autoscaler after a single millisecond, close to instantly.

-> Note: As of `v0.8.0` the scaling will not actually start until after one interval has passed.
+> Note: The scaling will not actually start until after one interval has passed.